atoomnetmarc/Yet-another-shitty-carbon-filter/README.md

 # Dimensions

-I designed this air filter to be used standing up on the lower bottom side of my Voron V0, Voron Trident.
+I designed this air filter to be used standing up on the lower bottom side of my Voron V0, Voron Trident and Ultimaker 2.

 # Print and assembly instructions

 Print in a material that withstands the temperature at which the filter will be used.
 I printed mine in ASA.
 No supports needed.
 If you have a color theme on your printer you may print the body in the base color and the mount and lid in the accent color.
+For the Ultimaker you could print the body in white and the other parts in black.

 Print one of the mounting brackets:

 - `Yet another shitty carbon filter - 1515 mount.stl`
 - `Yet another shitty carbon filter - 2020 mount.stl`
+- `Yet another shitty carbon filter - Ultimaker 2 mount.stl`

-The 2 screw holes that connect to the extrusion will fit M3x8 (FHCS, BHCS, pan head).
+The 2 screw holes for the 1515 and 2020 mount that connect to the extrusion will fit M3x8 (FHCS, BHCS, pan head).
 Use M3 t-nut or similar for in your aluminium extrusion.

+The [Ultimaker 2 mount needs 2 heat set inserts](Yet%20another%20shitty%20carbon%20filter%20-%20Ultimaker%202%20mount%20-%20showing%20heat%20set%20inserts.jpg).
+Then screw with 2x M3x10 (or M3x12) from [below the bottom panel on the lower right](Yet%20another%20shitty%20carbon%20filter%20-%20Ultimaker%202%20mount%20-%20mounted.jpg).

 Print `Yet another shitty carbon filter - body.stl`.
 You may want to use a brim if lifting is a problem.
 Slight lifting is not a problem.